hmjahid/break-assistant/build_rpm/break-assistant-1.0.0/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please see our [Developer Guide](docs/developer_guide.md) for development guidelines.

 ### Development Workflow
 1. Fork the repository